iCliniq Logo

 What Is the Preoperative Prophylaxis and Preparation for Surgery (Lateral Window Approach)?

-2. A single dose of antibiotics (two grams of Amoxicillin and Clavulanic acid or Clindamycin 600 mg if allergic to penicillin) is administered prophylactically 1 hour before surgery.
+• A single dose of antibiotics (two grams of Amoxicillin and Clavulanic acid or Clindamycin 600 mg if allergic to Penicillin) is administered prophylactically one hour before surgery.

-3. Chlorhexidine rinses 0.2% is administered for 1 minute before the surgery.
+• Chlorhexidine rinses 0.2 percent is administered for one minute before the surgery.

-6. A round diamond bur with a two millimeter diameter is usually preferred by surgeons, which is used to outline the lateral window.
+• Surgeons usually prefer a round diamond bur with a two-millimeter diameter to outline the lateral window.

-8. A tension-free reflection flap exposing the sinus wall needs to be achieved, and the membrane should be gently separated from the bone.
+• A tension-free reflection flap exposing the sinus wall must be achieved, and the membrane should be gently separated from the bone.

-10. 1 g of Amoxicillin or 300 mg of Clindamycin is administered every 12 hours for one week after surgery, and a dose of 80 mg of Ketoprofen two to three times daily is prescribed as needed.
-A 4 mg daily dose of Dexamethasone is also administered for two days to minimize edema.
+• One g of Amoxicillin or 300 mg of Clindamycin is administered every 12 hours for one week after surgery, and 80 mg of Ketoprofen two to three times daily is prescribed as needed.
+To minimize edema, a 4 mg daily dose of Dexamethasone is also administered for two days.

-11. Patients are instructed to take gastric protection and rinse with 0.2 % Chlorhexidine for two weeks and stay on a soft diet regimen for ten days.
+• Patients are instructed to take gastric protection, rinse with 0.2 percent Chlorhexidine for two weeks, and follow a soft diet regimen for ten days.

-13. CBCT scans are obtained seven months later to visualize graft material stability, the sinus membrane’s average thickness, and evaluate the regenerated tissue.
+• Seven months later, CBCT scans are obtained to visualize graft material stability and the sinus membrane’s average thickness and evaluate the regenerated tissue.

 Preparation of Recipient Bed and Implantation:

-2. The implant drills are used to prepare the recipient bed according to the manufacturer’s instructions.
+• The implant drills prepare the recipient bed according to the manufacturer’s instructions.

-3. Patients are again instructed to rinse with 0.2 % Chlorhexidine for two weeks and stay on a soft diet for ten days.
+• Patients are again instructed to rinse with 0.2 percent Chlorhexidine for two weeks and stay on a soft diet for ten days.

-7. Patients are enrolled in an oral hygiene program with monitoring every three months for the first year of function and then every six months up to the fifth year.
+• Patients are enrolled in an oral hygiene program, which involves monitoring every three months for the first year of function and every six months up to the fifth year.

 When Is an Implant Considered a Failure?